lammps/lammps/doc/src/Developer_cxx_vs_c_style.rst

     virtual void pure() = 0;
    };

-This has the effect that it will no longer be possible to create an instance of the base class and that derived classes **must** implement these classes.
-Many of the functions listed with the various styles in the section :doc:`Modify` are such pure functions.
-The motivation for this is to define the interface or API of functions but defer the implementation of those functionality to the derived classes.
+This has the effect that it will no longer be possible to create an instance of the base class and that derived classes **must** implement these functions.
+Many of the functions listed with the various class styles in the section :doc:`Modify` are such pure functions.
+The motivation for this is to define the interface or API of the functions but defer the implementation to the derived classes.

 However, there are downsides to this.
 For example, calls to virtual functions from within a constructor, will not be in the scope of the derived class and thus it is good practice to either avoid calling them or to provide an explicit scope like in ``Base::poly()``.
 Furthermore, any destructors in classes containing virtual functions should be declared virtual, too, so they are processed in the expected order before types are removed from dynamic dispatch.

 .. admonition:: Important Notes